 The cloud is constantly evolving, and therefore it’s important to ensure that your cloud portfolio evolves as well.
 As new features and services become available it’s critical to have a trusted partner to help determine if these new services should be adopted and whether they could have a positive or negative impact on your business.
 Cloud Optimization is a continuous process of reviewing and monitoring for new cost, architecture, performance, and security optimization opportunities.

-If you don’t have the time or the expertise to perform continuous optimizations, please check out our Azure Managed Services to speak to an Optimization subject matter expert.
+If you don’t have the time or the expertise to perform continuous optimizations, please check out our Cloud Advisory Services to speak to an Optimization subject matter expert.

 Learn More About Our Solutions:

 Providing guidance for cloud optimization, agility, and security using industry best practices and ACTS’ Microsoft 365 and Azure expertise.

 Empowering organizations with the Microsoft 365 enablement and productivity tools necessary to help employees achieve seamless communication and collaboration.

 Azure Health Check

 ACTS’ Azure Health Check uncovers gaps & vulnerabilities that create significant reputational, security and revenue risks.

 A successful cloud migration plan requires a healthy cloud.
 This checklist for it leaders provides 10 things to ensure a healthy cloud environment.